MMBR-IO/moodle-enrol_mmbr_io/README.md

   b) Enter price for this enrolment (Minumum charge is $2)
   c) Select currency
 9) Now users can enrol in the course
-10) To do test enrollment enter:
-  a) Test credit card number: ( ex.
-Visa -> 4242 4242 4242, Master -> 5555 5555 5555 4444)
-  b) Random date in the future (ex.
-04/24 )
-  c) Random CVC number (ex.
-242)
-  d) Random Postal code (ex.
-12345)
-11) If user enrolled in the course with subscription, to stop payments user need to unenrol from the course
+10) If user enrolled in the course with subscription, to stop payments user need to unenrol from the course

 ## Author